askadev/community-standards/README.md

 When you're hosting a session, ensure the Ask a Dev logo is prominently displayed (e.g. business card, sticker, or tablet).
 Like a lighthouse.

+## Attendance

+When you say you're going to be there, be there.
+If you can't due to unforeseen circumstances, ensure that another mentor will be present.
+When you know far enough ahead of time, reschedule on all published channels.
+Contact leadership if need be.
+We have **zero-tolerance** for no shows.

 ## Frequency

 Having a regular schedule (e.g. first Wednesday of month from 5 to 8) in a consistent location is ideal, but we understand it's not always achievable.
 At minimum, one event per month.